skyvers/skyve-dev-guide/README.md

 Skyve supports spatial concepts natively with MySQL, SQL Server and H2 - Oracle and Postgres coming soon.
 Otherwise, pretty much anything supported by Hibernate should work (but we haven’t tested them all!).

 For more details on the framework and its capabilities, please check out the platform homepage - [www.skyve.org](https://skyve.org/).

-Skyve is sponsored by [Biz Hub Australia](https://www.bizhub.com.au/) and we offer a range of support agreements.
-Or use it for free, no obligation.

 ## Note to Readers